In Puerto Rico, A Couple Of Hours Of 'Normal' During The World Series

 Fan Buys World Series Tickets For $18

-It's his last night out in San Juan as well — he's leaving for Florida, probably for good.
+It is his last night out in San Juan as well — he is leaving for Florida, probably for good.
 Puerto Rico's government estimates as much as 15 percent of the population has left the island since the storm.

-At the seventh inning there is a rain delay — not in Los Angeles where the game was being played — in San Jaun.
+At the seventh inning there is a rain delay — not in Los Angeles where the game is being played, but in San Jaun.

 "Ay!
 That's a big cloud," says one fan looking up into the inscrutable night sky.
-Moments later water is pelting the tin roof like a snare drum.
-The Dodgers score a run and the downpour stops.
+Moments later, water pelts the tin roof like a snare drum.
+The Dodgers score a run, and the downpour stops.
 The bartender carries the flat-screen back out to the street and people sit back down on their wet chairs to watch the final innings.

-As the Dodgers suffer through the last two innings, Jose Abelardo shouts at them from the back of the bar, "Échalo a la sopa!" or "Throw him in the soup!"
+As the Dodgers suffer through the last two innings, Jose Abelardo shouts at them from the back of the bar, "Échalo a la sopa!" — "Throw him in the soup!"

-Asking about what the expression means leads to a lecture on how no one else out tonight is a real Houston fan – they know shortstop Carlos Correa, but had they ever heard of outfielder José "Cheo" Cruz?
+Asking about what the expression means leads to a lecture on how no one else out tonight is a real Houston fan — they know shortstop Carlos Correa, but have they ever heard of outfielder José "Cheo" Cruz?

-As he holds forth, the last Dodger strikes out and Houston wins its first ever World Series.
+As Abelardo holds forth, the last Dodger strikes out and Houston wins its first ever World Series.
 The bar erupts.
 Everyone is an Astros fan now.

 It feels good to cheer.